theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 1.5.0
+- Simple Quest now includes a mindmap and charting library (Mermaid) - See the wiki for links on how to use the system!

 ## Version 1.4.1
 - Reduced padding in the Map section to have more space for the map
 - Quest and journals tabs can now be disabled